Graph Theory and GNNs to Unravel the Topographical Organization of Brain Lesions in Variants of Alzheimer's Disease Progression: Methods

 \subsubsection{GNN Classifier:}

 The focus was on the spatial arrangement of plaques and tangles within the WSI, independent of their morphological attributes.
-Graph theoretical measures generated node features such as degree, clustering coefficient, betweenness, closeness, and layer location, with edge weights inversely proportional to distance.
-For training our GNNs, we used PyTorch Geometric and k-fold cross-validation to ensure our results were reliable.
+Therefore, 4 graph-theoretic features were introduced: the node degree, the clustering coefficient, the betweenness, and the closeness.
+These characteristics capture various topological properties and roles of nodes within the graph, allowing the GNN to use node-specific information for its operations.
+For training our GNNs, we used PyTorch Geometric and 5-fold cross-validation to ensure our results were reliable.
 Various GNN architectures were tested, including Graph Attention Network (GAT), Graph Convolution Network (GCN), Graph Sample and Aggregation (GraphSAGE), Weighted GraphSAGE, and Chebyshev Spectral (ChebNet).
 The models provided node embeddings or classifications with an early stopping mechanism to avoid overfitting.
 Optimal parameters were determined through hyperparameter tuning.
-Model efficacy was measured using a weighted score of accuracy and loss.
-Figure \ref{fig:model} summarizes the models implemented.
+We evaluate our model based on a weighted score of accuracy and loss from the training and validation sets ($score = 0.7 \cdot accuracy_{val} + 0.3 \cdot accuracy_{train} - 0.2 \cdot loss_{val} - 0.1 \cdot loss_{train}$).
+This approach helps address the limitations of our small dataset and reduces the chance of overfitting, ensuring that good validation performance is not achieved by chance only.
+The weights from the epoch with the highest score are saved.

-\subsubsection{Clustering on Node Embeddings}
+\subsubsection{Clustering on node embeddings:}

 We used the 12-dimensional node embeddings extracted from the final convolution layer of our GNN for clustering purposes.
 These embeddings are complex representations of the nodes, reflecting the features and interrelations the GNN learned during its training.
 The precision with which each node's role within the network is captured is reflected in the model's accuracy.
 Clusters derived from these node embeddings offer greater significance and reliability than those formed directly from the graph data.
-This approach notably augments the Random Forest Classifier's precision and depth of analysis, particularly in distinguishing between \textit{cAD} and \textit{rpAD} cases.
+This approach notably augments the Random Forest classifier's precision and depth of analysis, particularly in distinguishing between \textit{cAD} and \textit{rpAD} cases.

-\subsubsection{GNN Explainer}
+\subsubsection{GNN Explainer:}

 GNNExplainer and PGExplainer are applied post-training to analyze the model's decision-making process.
 The GNNExplainer offered instance-level explanations identifying the nodes and edges relevant to the prediction.
 On the other hand, PGExplainer provided a broader probabilistic perspective by identifying relevant subgraphs within the input graph that contribute to the model's predictions.
 This dual analysis served as a form of cross-validation, building trust in the validity of our findings.